sevilturner/Clean-Code/CodingStandards.md

 }
 return isValid;
 ```
-13. Avoid Obsolete Comments
+12. Avoid Obsolete Comments
+ *According to Robert C. Martin:*

+**"A comment that has gotten old, irrelevant, and incorrect is obsolete.
+Comments get old quickly.
+It is best not to write a comment that will become obsolete.
+If you find an obsolete comment, it is best to update it or get rid of it as quickly as possible.
+Obsolete comments tend to migrate away from the code they once described.
+They become floating islands of irrelevance and misdirection in the code."**

-14. If a variable is declared but is not used anywhere, Delete it.
+13. If a variable is declared but is not used anywhere, delete it.

-15. Needless Repetition
+14. Needless Repetition

 Code contains lots of code duplication: exact code duplications or design duplicates (doing the same thing in a different way).
 Making a change to a duplicated piece of code is more expensive and more error-prone because the change has to be made in several places with the risk that one place is not changed accordingly.

-16. Needless Complexity
+15. Needless Complexity

 The design contains elements that are currently not useful.
 The added complexity makes the code harder to comprehend.
 Therefore, extending and changing the code results in higher effort than necessary.

-17. Keep it Simple, Stupid (KISS)
+16. Keep it Simple, Stupid (KISS)
 Simpler is always better.
 Reduce complexity as much as possible.

-18. Boy Scout Rule
+17. Boy Scout Rule
 Leave the campground cleaner than you found it.
 If the code is complex, refactor it by simplifying the code.